treyescan/dynamic-aoi-toolkit/README.md

 ### 2. AOI Selector

-The AOI Selector allow the user to define dynamic AOIs.
+The AOI Selector allows the user to define dynamic AOIs.
 This can be done semi-automatically or manually.
-Both methods can be used intertwined, after which the data files can be combined.
-We can check the data files by overlaying the csv files over a video in the AOI overlay tool.
+Both methods can be used simultaneously, after which the data files can be combined.
+We can check the data files by overlaying the csv files over a video in the [AOI overlay tool](#3-aoi-overlay).

 #### Method 1: Tracking objects semi-automatically